 \section{Abstract}

 We consider random partitions of the vertex set of a given finite graph that can be sampled by means of loop-erased random walks stopped at a random independent exponential time of parameter $q>0$.
 The related random blocks tend to cluster nodes visited by the random walk associated to the graph on time scale $1/q$.
-This random partitioning is induced by a measure of spanning rooted forest of the graph which naturally generalize the classical uniform spanning tree measure and which can be obtained as a "zero-limit" of FK-percolation with an external cemetery state.
-General properties of this rooted forest measure and related determinantal observables, along with a number of applications in data analysis have been recently explored.
-We are here interested in understanding the emergent partitioning, referred to as loop-erased partitioning, as the intensity parameter $q$ scales with the graph size.
-Some first results in this direction have been investigated in the recent~\cite{avena2019meanfield} for dense geometries.
-In this work we instead look at very sparse geometries.
-We start by characterising monotone events in $q$ by deriving a general Russo-like formula for this rooted arboreal gas measure.
-We then explore the resulting clusters on simple insightful tree-like graphs by looking at the probability that two given vertices do not belong to the same block.
-In particular, a detailed analysis of the resulting integer partitioning on line segments is pursued.
-We finally look at simple trees and other almost tree-like geometries, without and with implanted modular structures.
-For the latter, we characterize the emergence of giants and asymptotic detection of these implanted modules as the scale parameter $q$ varies.
+This random partitioning is induced by a measure of rooted spanning forest of the graph which generalizes the classical uniform spanning tree measure and which can be obtained as a zero-limit of FK-percolation with an external cemetery state.
+Some general properties of this rooted forest measure and related determinantal observables, along with a number of applications in data analysis have been recently explored.
+We are here mainly interested in the structure the emergent partitioning, referred to as loop-erased partitioning, as the scale parameter $q$ varies.